Elastohydrodynamic interactions in soft hydraulic knots: Introduction

 To investigate the interactions between fluids and structures in a soft intertwined channel, we will focus on a fundamental unit of a hydraulic knot, which is a soft channel that intersects itself once (see Fig.~\ref{fig:Fig1}C).
 Our study is limited to the simplest scenario in which rigid tissue confines the channels, thus only allowing elastic deformations in the overlap region.
 This situation is similar to, for example, the confinement of the afferent and efferent arteries by the Bowman's capsule in the kidney glomerulus (Fig.~\ref{fig:Fig1}B).
 Since the pressure decreases along the flow direction of the channel, the higher-pressure portion of the channel ($i$) can, in principle, compress the lower-pressure portion of the channel ($j$).
 We denote this transmural pressure drop $\Delta p_m$, arising from viscous loss in the loop that connects \textit{i} with \textit{j}.
 We hypothesize that when $\Delta p_m$ is sufficiently large compared to the characteristics elastic pressure $\Delta p_c$ (i.e., the pressure necessary for deforming the elastic interface), the channel portion $(i)$ can significantly deform $(j)$, thus altering the net flow capacity (Fig.~\ref{fig:Fig1}D).
 For an intertwined channel (such as in Fig.~\ref{fig:Fig1}A) with multiple junctions, one or several junctions can be nested inside each other, meaning that $\Delta p_m$ for one junction may depend on flow in other parts of the network.
 Topologically distinct knots may, therefore, have unique hydraulic signatures.
-This paper aims to elucidate the basic link between knot topology and hydraulic features.
+This paper aims to elucidate the link between the flow rate versus pressure relationship for a hydraulic knot and its topology.